-The school has an online safety policy, available on our website, which empowers us to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
-The school also has a clear policy on the use of mobile and smart technology within our E-Safety, Staff Code of Conduct and 'Home School agreement'.
+The setting has an online safety policy which empowers us to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+The setting also has a clear policy on the use of mobile and smart technology (including wearable technology.